-For the three month period ended March 31, 2025, the cross currency interest rate swaps and the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap are designated as net investment hedges of the Trust's investments in foreign operations ("Net Investment Hedges").
+For the three and six month periods ended June 30, 2025, the cross currency interest rate swaps and the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap are designated as net investment hedges of the Trust's investments in foreign operations ("Net Investment Hedges").
 The effectiveness of the hedges is assessed quarterly.
-Gains and losses associated with the effective portion of the hedges are recognized in other comprehensive income (loss).
-For the three month period ended March 31, 2025, the Trust has assessed the Net Investment Hedges to be effective, except for a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap and a portion of the December 2026 Cross Currency Interest Rate Swap.
+Gains and losses associated with the effective portion of the hedges are recognized in other comprehensive (loss) income.

+For the three month period ended June 30, 2025, the Trust has assessed the Net Investment Hedges to be effective, except for a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap.
+For the six month period ended June 30, 2025, the Trust has assessed the Net Investment Hedges to be effective, except for a portion of the combination of the September 2026 Term Loan and September 2026 Interest Rate Swap and a portion of the December 2026 Cross Currency Interest Rate Swap.

-For the three month period ended March 31, 2025, a net fair value gain of \$0.1 million has been recognized in fair value (gains) losses on financial instruments, net (note 10(e)) in the condensed consolidated combined statement of net income, due to the ineffectiveness
+For the three and six month periods ended June 30, 2025, net fair value gains of less than \$0.1 million and \$0.1 million have been recognized in fair value (gains) losses on financial instruments, net (note 12(e)) in the condensed consolidated combined statements of net income, due to ineffectiveness relating to the interest rate portion of certain hedging relationships described above.